The composition “Na Golici”

 Škofja Loka Hills, Cerkljansko Hills, and Jelovica Plateau

-Hills for all seasons.
+The Škofja Loka Hills, Cerkljansko Hills, and the hillsides of the Jelovica Plateau are a great hiking destination in all seasons.
 In spring, you can rejoice over seeing the first green trees and wonderful flowers.
 In summer, forests will provide pleasant shade, and the songs of crickets will welcome you in spring meadows.
 In autumn, be mesmerised by the scarlet hue of the forest foliage.
 Even in winter, when snow covers the hills, you can hike here on already trodden paths.

 The brown bear – the king of the Slovenian forests